circlingchina/circling/README.md

 138.68.62.169 ansible_user=deployer
 ```

+Note: The hosts file is located in ```/etc/ansible/hosts``` on linux.
 If you can't find or need to customize location of the hosts file, see: https://stackoverflow.com/a/21959961

 Test your setup by pinging the remote machines: